-WORSHIPERS on both sides of the Atlantic joined hands via Skype in ceremonies at the Hollywood Temple of Antinous celebrating Emperor Hadrian's birthday.
+WORSHIPERS on both sides of the Atlantic joined hands via Zoom in ceremonies celebrating Emperor Hadrian's birthday at the Hollywood Temple of Antinous.

-"We honor Hadrian because without him there would be no Religion of Antinous," Flamen ANTONIUS SUBIA told the worshipers who had gathered in Hollywood, along with live participation from priests and adherents in Europe.
+"We honor Hadrian because without him there would be no Religion of Antinous," Flamen ANTONIUS SUBIA told the worshipers in North and South America, Europe and Africa.

 "Hadrian loved Antinous with all his heart and with all his soul.
 And yet, when Antinous died he could have kept Antinous in his heart to treasure alone for all eternity," Antonius said.

 "But instead, he shared Antinous with the world," he added, raising his hands toward images of Hadrian and Antinous on the temple's sacred altar.

 "He issued an imperial command that temples to Antinous be erected throughout the Empire," the Hollywood high priest explained, "and that statues, busts and sacred images of Antinous be created to perpetuate his memory."

 Even in the darkest times after the Fall of Rome, Antinous continued to serve as a beacon for homosexuals through the centuries.